albertz/python-preloaded/docs/pty-details.md

 Termios sits between the master/slave PTY endpoints.
 Termios is implemented in the kernel.
 Termios controls all the logic of the PTY.

+SIGHUP: controlling terminal closed.

+Parent of a process is actually not really relevant?
+When the parent dies (e.g. the shell), the child process is reparented automatically (e.g. to `init`) and continues to run (unless it now crashes due to SIGHUP or pipe destroyed).
+So we maybe don't need to care about proper reparenting, and simply need to care about proper PTY and stdin/stdout/stderr setup.